 Even though you have conducted a proper tenant screening , there are things you can learn from listening to renters applying for residence.
 A small detail can become a red flag, one that would minimize future headaches if caught early.
 So, develop your listening skills to help you filter out the bad types of tenants.

 It’s no surprise that there are plenty of people interested in real estate investments.
 The rental business is thriving due to its effective means of generating passive income regularly.
 This then leads to a competitive industry.
 Avoid complacency and always check out what other landlords are offering to tenants.

 Remember that your goal is to keep your property occupied, so it’s always good to be aware of your competitors’ rental rates, property upgrades, and amenities they provide to their renters .

-By following the above tips, you’re much more likely to boost your success in attracting tenants that you’ll want to retain long-term.
+By following the above tips, you’re much more likely to boost your success in attracting long-term tenants.
 However, if this task feels too heavy to take on by yourself, consider hiring a professional property management company like Leenan Property Management .
 We can help you with all your property needs!